Ski touring in Rogers Pass and the Winter Permit System

 Rogers Pass checklist

 - Get your Winter Permit.
 We encourage all users to plan ahead and obtain an Annual Winter Permit online.
-Daily Winter Permits are only available at the Rogers Pass Discovery Centre.
+Daily Winter Permits are only available at Summit Station.

-- Have a Winter Permit for every member of your group.
+- Every member of your group must carry their Winter Permit alongside a valid piece of government-issued photo identification when entering Winter Restricted Areas and Winter Unrestricted Areas.
 Digital permits are accepted if you are unable to print a copy.

-- Display a legible printed (on a printer - not hand-written) Winter Parking Permit (provided with your annual or daily winter permit) on the dashboard of the vehicle(s) you will be using.
-The license plate number on the Annual Winter Parking Permit displayed on the dashboard must match the license plate number of the vehicle that is parked.
+- You must display a legible printed Winter Parking Permit on the dashboard of the vehicle(s) you will be using.
+The license plate number on the displayed Winter Parking Permit must match the vehicle that is parked.
+A Winter Parking Permit is provided with your annual or daily winter permit.

 - Check which areas are open today on the Rogers Pass Backcountry Access interactive map.